Fats Are NOT the Villain

 This week’s Real Food Experience Challenge focuses on adding healthy fats and oils to your diet.
-Each of the contributors; Christina at Juggling Real Food and Real Life, Gaye at Calm.Healthy.Sexy, and KC at The Kitchen Chopper are discussing different aspects of this topic.
+Each of the contributors; Christina at Juggling Real Food and Real Life, Gaye at Calm.Healthy.Sexy, and KC at are discussing different aspects of this topic.
 We’ll be sharing on our Real Food Experience Facebook page too.
 I’m not an expert in nutrition, but like you, I want to make good food choices.
 Here’s what I’ve found to be true about fats and oils.

 Your Body Needs Fat

 - Fat is important for proper brain function and metabolism.